secretstartups/handbook/security/secure-coding-training.html.md

 ### Accessing Secure Code Warrior

-All team members with development roles have access to SCW via Okta.
-However due to seat limitations only new developer hires are encouraged to engage with the platform.
+AppSec currently has a limited number of seats available on Secure Code Warrior.
+Please [check and comment on this issue](https://gitlab.com/gitlab-com/gl-security/security-department-meta/-/issues/1580) if you'd like access!

-The AppSec team may, at its discretion, remove inactive users or those who are not new hires.
+The AppSec team may, at its discretion, remove users to release seats for other team members.
 We will let you know if this happens.

 ### Using Secure Code Warrior